virtual-meme-machine/fedora-desktop/README.md

 Automated post-installation configuration tool for Fedora Linux (Workstation Edition).

-Supports Fedora Linux 37 as of April 2023.
-Fedora Linux 38 is mostly supported, your milage may vary.
+Supports Fedora Linux 37 and 38 as of May 2023.

 ![preview](docs/images/preview.png)